Reading Time: 6 minutes

 We pulled in about half an hour early for our appointment and the family was eating lunch.
 All three of us felt a little embarrassed interrupting their meal but Suzana assured us it was fine.
 We parked our car and waited for 15 minutes, staring out into Radikon’s beautiful vineyards.
 Suzana finished up her meal and then joined us outside, officially starting the tour.

 Suzana walked us through the cellar which is full of old Slavonian oak casks.
 Radikon produces a little over 30,000 bottles per year.
 Since they age the wines for a long time, a lot of the cellar space is taken up by wines that are patiently resting.
 The main line of Radikon wines spends three to four months on the skins and six years in cask before bottling.
-Stanko’s son Saša started his own “S” line of wines that spends 10 days on the skins and 18 months in the casks before bottling.
+Stanko’s son Saša started his own “S” line of wine that spends 10 days on the skins and 18 months in the casks before bottling.
 They were made to be a user-friendly introduction to this style of wine.

 Suzana lit up like a light bulb when she showed us a few older vintages, perhaps they were making her feel more connected to Stanko.
 We walked into the bottling room where we tasted through the wines, including several vintages of their Ribolla, a Pinot Noir, and their Grand Cru white wine.